The Language of Hyperelastic Materials: The Language of Hyperelastic Materials

-If Equation \ref{eq: inequality of strain} does not hold for a pair $(\gamma_1, \gamma_2)$ for any of the loading conditions in \ref{eq: deformation gradients}, the mathematical expression is rejected.
+If Equation \ref{eq: inequality of strain} does not hold for a pair $(\gamma_1, \gamma_2)$ for any of the loading conditions in (\ref{eq: deformation gradients}), the mathematical expression is rejected.

-\paragraph{Polyconvexity:} The requisite of polyconvexity deserves a separate discussion.
+\paragraph{Polyconvexity} The requisite of polyconvexity deserves a separate discussion.
 In view of the equivalence mentioned in Section \ref{sec:semantics for the language of materials} and of an additivity property \cite{hartmann2003polyconvexity}, a possible simple choice of a polyconvex strain energy density is the following:

 with $W_1,W_2$ and $W_3$ convex and monotonically increasing with respect to their arguments.
 Since $\tilde{I}_1$ and $\tilde{I}^{3/2}_2$ are polyconvex \cite{hartmann2003polyconvexity}, the resulting strain energy density function is naturally polyconvex.
 Note that this choice is quite restrictive, as we are not including any terms containing both $\tilde{I}_1$ and $\tilde{I}_2$ (since these mixed terms are not polyconvex \cite{hartmann2003polyconvexity}).
+Empirical tests on the convexity of each expression can be potentially performed, however one needs to consider deformation gradient tensors parameterized for different loading cases that also adequately cover the space of kinematic quantities.
+Designing the form of the deformation gradient tensors for such loading paths is not a trivial task and it is left as a subject of future research.

 The approach we follow in this paper allows for more flexibility.
 As will become clear later, we work with a strain energy density function of the form

 thus, we bias the grammar to derive polyconvex expressions through the choice of the exponent for $\tilde{I}_2$, however we do not strictly guarantee $\hat{W}$ convexity or monotonicity.
 Over polyconvexity, which may be regarded as an even too strong requirement for practical purposes, we prefer a more flexible grammar construction to allow for more exotic expressions to be generated.
 However, already at this point we would like to stress that the grammar construction fully controls the properties of the derived expressions; using mathematical tools from formal languages, these properties can be provably controlled in a rigorous manner \cite{linz2022introduction}, hence, in principle they provide the possibility to strictly enforce polyconvexity if desired.